ohell/PassFriend/Illustration.md

 acknowledges the receipt to the client.

 ### Authentication
-1. Cu requests Sk to authenticate user Usman
+1. Cu requests Sk to authenticate user Usman over a crypographically secured network connection
 2. Sk verifies that Usman is a registered user, and selects a token pair (Cj, Rj) from the LRU cache of corresponding credentials.
 Transmits Cj= DE81DB84D99E74F5 and service_id=Service_k_uuid to Cu
 3. Cu transmits the appropriate response to the challenge Cj: